 As with constituency, connectionist models have dealt with recursion in three increasingly radical ways.
-The least radical approach is to hardwire recursion into the network (e.g., as in Fanty's [1986] implementation of phrase structure rules) or to add an external symbolic (first-in-last-out) stack to the model (e.g., as in Kwasny and Faisal's [1990] deterministic connectionist parser).
+The least radical approach is to hardwire recursion into the network (e.g., as in the model that implemented phrase structure rules) or to add an external symbolic (first-in-last-out) stack to the model.
 In both cases, recursive generativity is achieved entirely through standard symbolic means, and although this is a perfectly reasonable approach to recursion, it adds nothing new to symbolic accounts of natural language recursion.
 The more radical connectionist approaches to recursion aim for networks to learn to deal with recursive structure.
-One approach is to construct a modular system of networks, each of which is trained to acquire different aspects of syntactic processing.
-For example, Miikkulainen's (1996) system consists of three different networks: one trained to map words onto caserole assignments, another trained to function as a stack, and a third trained to segment the input into constituent-like units.
-Although the model displays complex recursive abilities, the basis for these abilities and their generalization to novel sentence structures derive from the configuration of the stack network combined with the modular architecture of the system rather than being discovered by the model.
+One approach is to construct a modular system of networks, each of which is trained to acquire different aspects of syntactic processing: one trained to map words onto case-role assignments, another trained to function as a stack, and a third trained to segment the input into constituent-like units.
+Although such a model displays complex recursive abilities, the basis for these abilities and their generalization to novel sentence structures derive from the configuration of the stack network, combined with the modular architecture of the system, rather than being discovered by the model.

 The most radical connectionist approaches to recursion attempt to learn recursive abilities with minimal prior knowledge built into the system.
-In this type of model, the network is most often required to discover both the constituent structure of the input as well as how these constituents can be recursively assembled into sentences.
+In this type of model, the network is most often required to discover both the constituent structure of the input and how these constituents can be recursively assembled into sentences.
 As with the similar approach to constituency described above, such models may provide new insights into the notion of recursion in human language processing.

-Before discussing these modeling efforts, we need to assess to what extent recursion is observed in human language behavior.
+Before these modeling efforts are discussed, the extent to which recursion is observed in human language behavior needs to be assessed.
 It is useful to distinguish simple and complex recursion.
-Simple recursion consists in recursively adding new material to the left (e.g., the adjective phrases (AP) in the grey cat \rightarrow the fat grey cat \rightarrow the ugly fat grey cat) or right (the PPs in the flowers in the vase \rightarrow the flowers in the vase on the table \rightarrow the flowers in the vase on the table by the window) of existing phrase material.
-In complex recursion, new material is added in more complicated ways; for example, through center-embedding of sentences (the chef admired the musicians \rightarrow the chef who the waiter appreciated admired the musicians).
+Simple recursion consists of recursively adding new material to the left (e.g., the adjective phrases (AP) in the gray $cat \rightarrow the fat gray cat \rightarrow the ugly fat gray cat$) or right (the PPs in the flowers in the vase \rightarrow the flowers in the vase on the table \rightarrow the flowers in the vase on the table \rightarrow the flowers in the vase on the table by the window) of existing phrase material.
+In complex recursion, new material is added in more complicated ways, for example, through center embedding of sentences (the chef admired the musicians).
 Psycholinguistic evidence shows that people find simple recursion relatively easy to process, whereas complex recursion is almost impossible to process with more than one level of recursion.
-For instance, the following sentence with two levels of simple (rightbranching) recursion, The busboy offended the waiter who appreciated the chef who admired the musicians is much easier to comprehend than the comparable sentence with two levels of complex recursion, The chef who the waiter who the busboy offended appreciated admired the musicians.
+For instance, the following sentence, with two levels of simple (rightbranching) recursion, The busboy offended the waiter who appreciated the chef who admired the musicians, is much easier to comprehend than the comparable sentence with two levels of complex recursion, The chef who the waiter who the busboy offended appreciated admired the musicians.
 Because recursion is built into symbolic models, there are no intrinsic limitations on how many levels of recursion can be processed.
-Instead, such models must invoke extrinsic constraints, such as the competence/performance distinction, to accommodate the human performance asymmetry on simple and complex constructions.
+Instead, such models must invoke extrinsic constraints, such as the competence-performance distinction, to accommodate the human performance asymmetry on simple and complex constructions.
 The radical connectionist approach models human performance directly without the need for extrinsic performance constraints.